Geoalert/mapflow-docs-en/source/faq.rst

 **Can I upload my own images for processing?**

-    Yes, and we keen on improving the experience of using your data with the Mapflow.
+    Yes, and we are keen on improving the experience of using your data with the Mapflow.
 Check our :doc:`user guide <my_imagery>` on how to do it.

 **Can I buy satellite imagery from you?
 How can I validate the results?**